meetoseh/backend/docs/db/client_flows.md

     string (using curly brackets with dot separators, e.g., `"Hello {user.name}"`)
   - if it's `copy`, then we copy the input parameter at the given input path to the body parameter at the output path
+  - if it's `extract`, then the input parameter at the given input path must be a server string with format `course_uid` or `journey_uid`.
+At trigger time (as opposed to peek time), we will convert that uid into an ExternalCourse or ExternalJourney object, respectively, deep extract from that object using `extracted_path`, then store that under the _server parameter_ `['__extracted'] + output_path` within the `user_client_screens` record.

+    When peeking this screen, we treat extract variable parameters like copy parameters, adjusting the input path to match were we stored the extracted value.

+    This is primarily used for e.g. extracting the series details video from a course uid for a video interstitial.
+The extraction step occurs during the trigger, not when the screen is actually peeked, as the flow (which contains the server parameters, which tell us how to extract) is not available when peeking the screen.

   When triggering a flow via the standard finish screen endpoint, the output path in the substitution cannot match a custom format (i.e., you cannot accept